fmlab-iis/AutoQ/README.md

 $ sudo apt install libboost-test-dev
 ```

-Also notice that the installed Z3 via `$ sudo apt install z3` may not be the latest one.
+Also notice that the installed Z3 via `$ sudo apt install z3` may not be the latest one.<br>
 To resolve this issue, we use the following commands instead.
 ```
 $ wget https://github.com/Z3Prover/z3/releases/download/z3-4.12.1/z3-4.12.1-x64-glibc-2.35.zip